shamblett/alpaca/lib/src/ggml/implementation/README.md

 }
 ```

-The mem_size member must be annotated as Uint64
+The mem_size member must be annotated as Uint64, so must any other type that is size_t in the ggml.h header.